ahmedelswah/Augment-/README.md

 ------------------------------------
 Please select an option:

 1️⃣  Remove Visual Studio Code

 2️⃣  Remove VS Code Insiders

 3️⃣  Exit

 Enter your choice (1-3):
 ------------------------------------

-✅ After removal, reinstall VS Code and register with a new Google Account.
+✅ After removal, reinstall VS Code and augment tool then register with a new Google Account.
 Enjoy your renewed developer experience!